Dan86de/tanstack-starter/src/styles/every-layout/SWITCHER-README.md

 ## Tips and Best Practices

 1. **Always use a threshold class**: Every switcher needs one (switcher-sm, switcher-md, etc.)
-2. **Add gap classes for spacing**: Use switcher-gap-4 as a good default
+2. **Add gap classes for spacing**: Use switcher-gap-4 as a good default (matches Tailwind's spacing scale)
 3. **Test with real content**: The switching point depends on actual content width
 4. **Use data-limit wisely**: Prevents too many items from cramming horizontally
 5. **Consider nesting**: You can nest switchers for complex layouts
 6. **Combine with other utilities**: Works great with Stack utility for internal spacing
+7. **Leverage Tailwind's spacing scale**: Gap values follow the same scale as Tailwind's padding/margin utilities

 ## Comparison with Traditional Approaches